 On The Issues

-Important legislation passes in the Assembly every year and then dies in the State Senate.
-I will be a strong advocate for bringing legislation up for a vote, even if it might not pass.
+I will continue to be a strong advocate for bringing legislation up for a vote.
 Our democracy depends on voters knowing where their elected officials stand on the issues and having a chance to weigh in with their opinions.

 Health Care for All